mdlemay/m-lemays-org-website/content/post/project-kb/index.md

 7. Diagramming support
 8. Maintaining a logical history
 9. Data portability
+10. Support for a range of screen sizes

 I'll cover the details of each of these below.